captFuture/drawbot/README.md

 # Drawbot ✏️

-Drawing robot capable of rendering SVG paths over WebSockets.
+Drawing robot capable of drawing SVG paths.
 Powered by a Raspberry Pi running Node.js.
 This project is heavily inspired by https://github.com/andywise/drawbot and several other wall hanging drawing robots

 ## Parts List